 The recommended Pap test schedule is based on your age and on things that increase your risk.
-For most women, it is best to have a Pap test every 1 to 3 years.
-Talk to your doctor about when to have your first Pap test and how often to have this test.
+Talk to your doctor about how often to have this test.

 A high-risk type of the human papillomavirus (HPV) is the cause of most cases of cervical cancer.
 In women older than 30, an HPV test may be done at the same time as a Pap test.
 If you are age 26 or younger, you can get the HPV shot to prevent infection with the types of HPV that are most likely to cause cervical cancer.